openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _inlined_description: _

-Allocate texture using the given settings.
+Allocate the texture using the given settings.

 This is useful if you need manual control over loading a number of textures with the same settings.
-Make sure to set the parameters first.
+Make sure to set the texture data parameters first.

+Parameters:
+textureData The settings to use when allocating the ofTexture.